 And if your blender gives you the option, start out slow, and slowly increase the speed once it gets moving.

 Start by removing as much tough fiber as possible before you even begin.
-Peel celery stocks, and remove seeds and fibrous innards from other vegetables.
+Peel celery stalks, and remove seeds and fibrous innards from other vegetables.

 A Watery End

-In pureed form, these tend to make a delicious side dish and, in my opinion, a great and healthy alternative to a plain old starch like rice.
+In puréed form, these tend to make a delicious side dish and, in my opinion, a great alternative to a plain old starch like rice.
 Not to mention, they're some of the easiest to handle, since they tend not to have seeds and are easy to peel.